United States Army

 The Cold War Recognition Ribbon is new, covering all who served during the cold war era.

-The Good Conduct Ribbon is awarded on a selective basis to each soldier who distinguishes himself from among his fellow soldiers by his exemplary conduct, efficiency, and fidelity.
+The Good Conduct Ribbon is awarded on a very selective basis to a soldier who distinguishes himself from among his fellow soldiers by his exemplary conduct, efficiency, and fidelity.

 The black and white name tag was worn on the both the green (winter) and khaki (summer) dress uniforms.